Talking to Family and Friends About COVID-19 Vaccination

 If I’ve already been infected with COVID-19, do I still need to get the vaccine?

-Although locations will vary by community, once available, COVID-19 vaccines will be provided similarly to the flu vaccine – at your physician’s office, pharmacies, retail drug stores and clinics.
-As more doses become available over the next weeks and months, more people will get access to vaccination.
+Although locations will vary by community, COVID-19 vaccines are provided similarly to the flu vaccine – at your physician’s office, pharmacies, retail drug stores and clinics.
+To find a COVID-19 vaccine: Search vaccines.gov, text your ZIP code to 438829, or call 1-800-232-0233 to find locations near you.

 Do I have to pay for the COVID-19 vaccine?